 - 1. Uphold disciplinary decision in its entirety; or - 2.
-Reverse disciplinary decision.
+Reverse disciplinary decision; or - 3.
+Modify disciplinary decision in part or in its entirety.

 At the conclusion of the Disciplinary Committee Hearing, the Committee Chair will:

 - 1. Provide a verbal explanation of any decision rendered; - 2.
 Provide a written summary to student for any decision rendered, and - 3.
 Provide explanation of the final appeal process, the procedure for making such an appeal, and the appropriate deadline.